paulcoghlan/public/golang.md

 }
 ```

-Because error messages are frequently chained together, message strings should not be capitalized and newlines should be avoided.
+- Error messages are frequently chained together, so message strings should not be capitalized and newlines should be avoided
+- Expected errors should be designed as error values (sentinel errors): `var ErrFoo = errors.New("foo")`
+  so you can check against them
+- Unexpected errors should be designed as error types: `type BarError struct { ... }`, with `BarError` implementing the error interface
+- Wrap errors with `fmt.Errorf("some error %w", err)`
+  - Adds additional context to an error
+  - Marking an error as a specific error
+  - Use `errors.Is` instead of `==` to check wrapped errors, it can look at nested errors

 ## Functions